© All Rights Reserved Exposure

 One of the most famous football teams of the world is Real Madrid.
 It lies in the neighbourhood of Chamartin, and when it was opened in 1947, it was also called Nuevo Estadio Chamartin (New Chamartin Stadium) for a couple of years until the name was changed in 1955 to honour the president and co-architect.
 In the beginning the stadium could hold 125,000 spectators, but due to safety reasons, nowadays there are only seated places and the stadium can house 80,354 visitors at a game.

 The stadium can be visited not only during games, but it organises tours in the stadium and the museum with the collection of prizes won by the team.
-The stadium lies about 4 kilometres north of the city centre, along the Paseo del Castellana and it has its own Metro station on the number 10 line (dark blue).
+The stadium is located about 4 kilometres north of the city centre, along the Paseo del Castellana and it has its own Metro station on the number 10 line (dark blue).

 Madrid has a couple of great museums for art fanatics (or novices).
 The Prado has an excellent collection of old masters.
 With special emphasis on the Spanish masters, like El Greco, Diego Velasquez and Goya.